All Episodes

 And anybody can sit around and complain about what is and then blame the president for it.

-But I want you to ask yourselves, folks, just how much impact on a daily basis in your business or in your life does any elected official have, as opposed to the impact on it you can have.
+But I want you to ask yourselves, folks, just how much impact on a daily basis in your business or in your life does any elected official have as opposed to the impact on it you can have.

 A liberal politician in charge is going to be a much greater obstacle than, say, a conservative or somebody else.

-And they have done what's necessary to do so.
+And throughout my lifetime, people have prospered, and they have done what's necessary to do so.

-And we realize that there is a government and we realize it has to be led.
+And we realize that there is a government, and we realize it has to be led.

-We also realize that a lot of people in the country have to be led, that they're not self-starters, and so we want leaders that uh reflect our worldview and our core beliefs and principles.
+We also realize that a lot of people in the country have to be led, that they're not self-starters.

-And when we don't get them, we think, oh my gosh, we're in trouble, oh, everything's going to hell in a handbasket.
+And when we don't get them, we think, oh, my gosh, we're in trouble.

 But it never really does.

-It's going to be much tougher to overcome these people because these people are are the kind of people that not only want power in government, they want power over as many citizens as possible.
+It's going to be much tougher to overcome these people because these people are the kind of people that not only want power in government, they want power over as many citizens as possible.

-Uh now, Joe's own business, his business is growing.
+Now, Joe's own business, his business is growing.

-He's gone from two to fifteen employees.
+He's gone from 2 to 15 employees.

-But I'm not gonna try to talk anybody out of the attitude they have that's your attitude is yours, your feelings are yours, and I don't own them.
+That's your attitude is yours, your feelings are yours, and I don't own them.

 Yes.